boku7/boku7.github.io/_posts/2019-09-15-SLAE32_1_BindShell.md

 From the above information, we know that we will need to use the Address Family `AF_INET`, then give it a port number (we will use TCP port 4444), and finally we will bind it to any/all interfaces using `INADDR_ANY`.
 The struct we will use is:
         `struct sockaddr_in ipSocketAddr = { .sin_family = AF_INET, .sin_port = htons(4444), .sin_addr.s_addr = htonl(INADDR_ANY) };`
-+ "man htons" The htons() function converts an unsigned short integer hostshort from host byte order to network byte order.
++ `man htons` - The `htons()` function converts an unsigned short integer hostshort from host byte order to network byte order.
-+ "man htonl" - The htonl() function converts the unsigned integer hostlong from host byte order to network byte order.
++ `man htonl` - The `htonl()` function converts the unsigned integer hostlong from host byte order to network byte order.

 Now that we have a socket, a TCP port, and an IPv4 interface, we need to `bind` them all together.
 we will use the `bind()` C function to accomplish this, and dive into the man pages to discover the values/variables we will need, with the command `man 2 bind`.